 California has also taken significant strides to provide shelter to people who may face deportation as the result of a criminal conviction.
-CA Penal Code §1016.5 requires judges in criminal cases to advise defendants that a guilty plea may result in deportation if they are not a U.S. citizen.
+CA Penal Code §1016.5 requires judges in criminal cases to advise defendants that a guilty plea may result in deportation, exclusion, and denial of naturalization if they are not a U.S. citizen.
 Additionally, the same statute allows individuals to petition a court for a vacated conviction if there is evidence that the defendant did not understand this concept upon entering a guilty or no-contest plea due to a faulty advisement of rights or one that was not given at all.

 Finally, individuals with a felony or misdemeanor sex violation on their records who would not normally qualify for expungement due to state prison sentence or those who have had their felony or misdemeanor sex crime convictions expunged under Penal Code §1203.4 may ask a court for a certificate of rehabilitation.
 According to CA Penal Code §4852.01, these certificates will not change a person’s criminal record but can serve as court-sanctioned evidence that a person has improved their life for the purposes of seeking employment, housing, or ending the need to register as a sex offender.
 A California post-conviction relief lawyer could provide more information about the varying forms of discretionary post-conviction relief.